alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 1. `dlopen()` not so fast because requires search.
 2. Requires to hold name of the shared object which is a string.
-In general case it is a full path of the module.
+In general case it is a full path to the module.

 So it is more efficient to create a structure with 2 members: handle and reference count.
 Pointer to this structure will be shared between